freenas/freenas-docs/userguide/storage.rst

    then restore the data to the new pool.

 Depending on the size and number of disks, the type of controller, and whether encryption is selected, creating the pool may take some time.
+If the :guilabel:`Encryption` checkbox was selected, a popup message will provide a link to :guilabel:`Download Recovery Key`.
+Click the link and save the key to a safe location.
+When finished, click :guilabel:`Done`.

-After the pool is created, the screen refreshes and the new pool is listed in :menuselection:`Storage --> Pools`.
+Once the pool is created, the screen refreshes and the new pool is listed in :menuselection:`Storage --> Pools`.

 .. index:: Encryption